 lead generation

-allowing you to set up sophisticated workflows based on lead behavior.
+allowing you to set up sophisticated workflows based on lead behaviour.

 ConvertKit: Popular among bloggers and content creators,